minvws/nl-covid19-notification-app-website/_questions/en/3-wat-als.md

 featuredHomeIcon: mobile-check
 featuredHomeText: You are advised to stay at home until 10 days after the date of the contact.
 If you have symptoms, you should get a coronavirus test.
 ---

-If you get a notification, it means you have been near someone who has tested positive for coronavirus.
-Don’t panic: this does not mean for sure that you have coronavirus too.
-It means you have been in a high-risk situation and that you could have been infected with coronavirus.
+If you receive an notification, it means you have been near someone who has later tested positive for coronavirus.
+Don’t panic: this doesn’t mean for sure that you have coronavirus too.
+It means you have been in a high-risk situation: you could have been infected with coronavirus.

-You should stay at home for up to 10 days from the date of contact with an infected person.
-This will prevent you from infecting other people.
+If the notification in the CoronaMelder app shows that you have been close to an infected person, you can arrange to have a coronavirus test immediately, even if you have no symptoms yet.
+All the information you need to do this, is included in the notification message.

+- If the date of the contact in the notification is less than 5 days ago, you can get tested straight away.
+If your test result is positive, you can take immediate steps together with the GGD.
+- If this first test is negative, you will have a second test 5 days after the date of the contact in the notification message (or shortly after that).
+It can sometimes take a few days before a coronavirus test can detect whether someone has been infected.
+Stay at home until the second test shows that you do not have coronavirus.
+- If the date in the notification was 5 days ago or more, only one test is needed.
+- What if you can't get tested?
+In this case, you should stay at home for 10 days after the date in the notification.
+After that, you can go out again as long as you do not have any symptoms.

-If you develop symptoms within those 10 days or afterwards, call [0800-1202](tel:+318001202) or visit [www.coronatest.nl](https://www.coronatest.nl) to arrange a coronavirus test, free of charge.
+Call [0800-1202](tel:+318001202) or visit [www.coronatest.nl](https://www.coronatest.nl) to arrange a coronavirus test, free of charge.